Nutrition and Prostate Cancer: Making Healthy Diet Decisions

 2. Once you find your height, look across that same row to find your weight.

-3. Once you find your weight, look at the corresponding BMI at the top of the column.
+3. Once you find your weight, look at the matching BMI at the top of the column.
 This is your BMI.

 Keep in mind that BMI is only one health measure.
-Other measures include waist-to-hip ratio and waist circumference, which look at weight in your abdominal (belly) area.
-Extra weight in the abdominal area is associated with an increased risk for certain illnesses, even in people with a normal BMI.
+Other measures include waist-to-hip ratio and waist circumference.
+These look at weight in your abdominal (belly) area.
+Extra weight in the abdominal area can increase your risk for certain illnesses, even if your BMI is healthy.

-Your caloric need is the number of calories your body needs.
+Your caloric need is the number of calories your body needs every day.
 It depends on:

 Manage your portion sizes